Military Service and Schooling

 The applicability of electives is determined by the student’s major and/or college.

-For any questions or further information regarding military credit transfer, please contact the CU Denver Office of Veteran Student Services at 303-556-2745 (DD-214 credit consideration).
+For any questions or further information regarding military credit, please contact:

 A current CU Denver student can take courses at other University of Colorado campuses.
 Those campuses include Boulder and Colorado Springs.
 However, courses taken at another University of Colorado campus are subject to various transfer rules as stated below: